iterative/dvc.org/content/docs/dvclive/usage.md

 # Usage

-We will use sample [MNIST classification](http://yann.lecun.com/exdb/mnist/) training code in order to see how one can introduce `dvclive` into the workflow.
+We will use sample [MNIST classification](http://yann.lecun.com/exdb/mnist/) training code in order to see how one can introduce Dvclive into the workflow.
 In order to run the example, [keras](https://keras.io/about/#installation-amp-compatibility) is required.